justin2004/weblog/DRAFTS/troubleshooting/README.md

 Had we not been allowed to do ad hoc telemetry based troubleshooting on the F-16 there would have been problems we couldn't have addressed.

-Some gatekeepers in IT/Infrastructure do appreciate the spectra of intent (monitoring to troubleshooting) and access (preplanned telemetry to ad hoc telemetry) but I suspect that most don't appreciate them enough.
+Some gatekeepers in IT/Infrastructure do appreciate the intent dimension (monitoring to troubleshooting) and the access dimension (preplanned telemetry to ad hoc telemetry) but I suspect that most don't appreciate them enough.
-That is, I don't think they appreciate the [cost](#The Cost TODO) of making movement along the intent and access dimensions rough.
+That is, I don't think they appreciate the [cost](#The-Cost-of-Not-Moving-Freely-In-All-Three) of making movement along the intent and access dimensions rough.
-Those gatekeepers that do appreciate the spectra often find it too inconvenient to accommodate elevated access requests so they punt -- hoping that life will find a way with the already deployed "single pane of glass" that was supposed to to live up to "single" (as in the "single" thing you need to do everything).
+Those gatekeepers that do appreciate those dimensions often find it too inconvenient to accommodate elevated access requests so they punt -- hoping that life will find a way with the already deployed "single pane of glass" that was supposed to to live up to "single" (as in the "single" thing you need to do everything).

 <br/>